Tamsulosin: Medical uses

 Tamsulosin is used for benign prostatic hyperplasia and to help with the passage of kidney stones.
-Tamsulosin, however, appears to be effective only for stones over 4 mm and less than 10 mm in size.
+Tamsulosin, however, appears to be effective for stones more than 4 mm and less than 10 mm only.

 Tamsulosin is also used as an add-on treatment for acute urinary retention.
 Men may void more successfully after catheter removal if they are taking tamsulosin, and are less likely to need repeat catheterization.

 Tamsulosin does not decrease the overall size of the prostate in men with benign prostatic hyperplasia and is not recommended for the prevention of prostate cancer.

 Combination therapy

 The results of the CombAT (combination of dutasteride (Avodart) and tamsulosin (Duodart)) trial in 2008 demonstrated that treatment with the combination of dutasteride and tamsulosin provides greater symptom benefits compared to monotherapy with either agent alone for treatment of benign prostatic hyperplasia.
 The combination medication dutasteride/tamsulosin (Jalyn) was approved by the US Food and Drug Administration (FDA) in June 2010.